mvt-proj/mvt-rs/README.md

 The server uses environment variables for its configuration.
 Make sure to create a `.env` file at the root of your project with the following variables:

-- `DATABASE_URL`: The connection URL for the PostgreSQL database.
+- `DBCONN`: The connection URL for the PostgreSQL database.
   Example: `postgres://user:pass@host/db`

 - `POOLSIZEMIN`: Minimum size of the connection pool.
 Example: `3`